OranWeb/TCEssentials/content/en/docs/misc-guides/crimes2.md

 ## Crimes 2.0 User Interface

 The UI of crimes 2.0 is quite simple, there's a crime and then sub crimes inside it, for example search for cash is the crime and inside search for cash there's
-Search the Trash or Search the Subway as subcrimes.
+Search the Trash or Search the Subway as sub crimes.

 ![success percent displayed in tooltip](https://i.oran.pw/images/VW32k.png)